tinymce/tinymce-docs/ui-components/dialogcomponents.md

 ## Panel components

 Panels can contain [layout components](#layoutcomponents) and [basic components](#basiccomponents), which include components for displaying information and user interaction and input.

+> Note: Panel components in different tabs with the same `name` will use the same value in the [dialog's data object]({{site.baseurl}}/ui-components/dialog/#dialogcomposition).
+This allows for transference of data between tabs.
+For example, the `charmap` and `emoticons` plugin dialogs contain a search input field in each tab.
+By assigning the same name to all the search fields, user data entered on one tab will be transferred when the user changes tabs.

 ### Layout components